All comparisonsNote-taking apps

 Apple Notes

-Obsidian fails first because the tool encourages system-building over writing.
+Obsidian fails first because it breaks when the tool encourages system-building over writing.

 Verdict